rg-wood/salt-lion/README.md

 What most people call magic is a catch-all term for forces at work behind the veil of the world, beyond what the common folk understand or dare perceive.

+Unlike [general talents](#general-talents), you must have the magic talent to use its abilities.
+The only exception to this is if you possess a [magic item](#magic-items) that offers a bonus to a magic talent, in which case you can use that magic talent.

 Using magic is not without risk.
 Most magic talents require some kind of [aggravated](#aggravated-rolls) roll, which can run a higher risk of [breaking](#broken) characters and inflicting mental [critical injuries](#critical-injuries).

 #### Bless